-Pension and Postretirement Plans-The Company assumed certain defined benefit pension and postretirement benefit plans as part of the World Color Press acquisition.
+Pension and Postretirement Plans-The Company assumed certain underfunded defined benefit pension and postretirement benefit plans as part of the 2010 World Color Press acquisition.
 Pension plan costs are determined using actuarial methods and are funded through contributions.
 The Company records amounts relating to its pension and postretirement benefit plans based on calculations which include various actuarial assumptions including discount rates, mortality, assumed rates of return, compensation increases, turnover rates and health care cost trend rates.
 The Company reviews its actuarial assumptions on an annual basis and modifies the assumptions based on current rates and trends when it is appropriate to do so.
-The effects of modifications are recognized immediately on the consolidated balance sheet, but are generally amortized into operating income over future periods, with the deferred amount recorded in accumulated other comprehensive income (loss) on the consolidated balance sheet.
+The effects of modifications are recognized immediately on the consolidated balance sheets, but are generally amortized into operating income over future periods, with the deferred amount recorded in accumulated other comprehensive income (loss) on the consolidated balance sheets.
 The Company believes that the assumptions utilized in recording its obligations under its plans are reasonable based on its experience, market conditions and input from its actuaries and investment advisors.
 For the purposes of calculating the expected return on plan assets, those assets are valued at fair value.
 When an event gives rise to both a curtailment and a settlement, the curtailment is accounted for prior to the settlement.
 The Company's measurement date to measure the defined benefit plan assets and the projected benefit obligation is December 31.

-In addition, as a result of the acquisition of World Color Press, the Company participated in six union multiemployer pension plans ("MEPPs").
-The Company records the required cash contributions to the MEPPs as expenses in the period incurred and a liability is recognized for any contributions due and unpaid, consistent with the accounting for defined contribution plans.
-Due to the significantly underfunded status of the MEPPs, at the time of the World Color Press acquisition the Company withdrew from all significant MEPPs and replaced these benefits with a Company sponsored "pay as you go" defined contribution plan, which is historically the form of retirement benefit provided to Quad/Graphics employees.
-As a result of the decision to withdraw, the Company recorded an estimated withdrawal liability for the MEPPs as part of the purchase price allocation process based on information received from the MEPP's trustees.
+In addition, as a result of the acquisition of World Color Press, the Company participated in multiemployer pension plans ("MEPPs").
+Due to the significant underfunded status of the MEPPs, the Company has withdrawn from all significant MEPPs and replaced these union sponsored "promise to pay in the future" defined benefit plans with a Company sponsored "pay as you go" defined contribution plan, which is historically the form of retirement benefit provided to Quad/Graphics employees.
+As a result of the decision to withdraw, the Company recorded an estimated withdrawal liability for the MEPPs as part of the purchase price allocation process based on information received from the MEPPs trustees.
 The estimated withdrawal liability will be updated as new withdrawal liability projections are provided from each plan's trustees until the final withdrawal liability is determined and paid.
 The exact amount of its withdrawal liability could be higher or lower than the estimate depending on, among other things, the nature and timing of any triggering events and the funded status of the plans at that time.
-See Note 20 for further discussion.
+See Note 20, "Employee Retirement Plans," for further discussion.

 Stock-Based Compensation-The Company recognizes stock-based compensation expense over the vesting period for all stock-based awards made to employees and directors based on the fair value of the instrument at the time of grant.
+See Note 22, "Equity Incentive Programs," for further discussion.

 Accumulated Other Comprehensive Income (Loss)-Accumulated other comprehensive income (loss) consists of unrecognized actuarial gains and losses and prior service costs for pension and postretirement plans and foreign currency translation adjustments and is presented in the consolidated statements of redeemable equity, common stock and other equity and noncontrolling interests.
-The components of accumulated other comprehensive income (loss) consist of the following at December 31, 2012, 2011 and 2010:
+See Note 24, "Accumulated Other Comprehensive Income (Loss)," for further discussion.